 I don't like to disturb the original wiring any more than I have to, especially with full electrical boxes like this one.
-There were already a lot of white, neutral wires, so I pulled them out and removed the wire nut.
+There were already many white, neutral wires, so I pulled them out and removed the wire nut.

 Prepare the Neutral Wire Connection

 I chose to add another 10" chunk of 14 gauge neutral wire to this connection and pushed the whole wad of cables back into their original position.
-This short wire added allowed me to connect the neutral from the new switch without having to stretch it to the other side of the box.
+This short wire added allowed me to connect the neutral from the new switch without stretching it to the other side of the box.

 Locate the Live Wire

-The hot wire was easy to identify as it jumpered from a switch to switch.
+The hot wire was easy to identify as it jumpered from switch to switch.

 Locate the Load Wire